BackARTICLE // FIXING A MULTI-LEV…

 Where things went wrong

-• L2 could see incentives even if L1 hadn’t approved
+• L2 could see items that L1 had not approved

 The core realization

-I stopped relying on raw database fields like:
+I was trusting raw database fields too much:

 • status